 Laura Jane (She/her) comes to the NowWhat marketing & development team with 16 years of experience in all aspects of business development, from administration, strategic planning & marketing to frontline customer service.
 She has also volunteered over the years with adults with developmental disabilities, in camp leadership for at-risk teens and in palliative care with those facing life-limiting illnesses.
 As an avid learner and a parent of children with neuro-diversities, she understands many of the challenges that face NowWhat families.
 Laura is passionate about connecting people to resources & support that will make a positive and practical difference in their lives.
 She collaborates with team members to develop program structure, design & create customised resources, and communicate our offerings to the world.
 In her personal time Laura loves to take her 3 boys out to hike, bike, paddle & skate with friends, jam loudly on their various instruments, or curl up on a couch to read together.

 HELEN BROOK, Registered Social Worker

-CLINICAL COUNSELLING, ADULT THERAPY, TEEN THERAPY, CHILD THERAPY LGBTQ2S+ SPECIALIST, CASE MANAGEMENT
+CLINICAL COUNSELLING, DBT, ADULT THERAPY, TEEN THERAPY, CHILD THERAPY LGBTQ2S+ SPECIALIST, CASE MANAGEMENT

 REVA KATZ-ULSTER, Registered Social Worker